oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 A successful response MUST use the `200 OK HTTP` and return the JWT Issuer Metadata configuration using the `application/json` content type.

+An error response uses the applicable HTTP status code value.

 This specification defines the following JWT Issuer Metadata configuration
 parameters:

+* `issuer`
+      REQUIRED.
+The JWT Issuer identifier, which MUST be identical to the `iss` value in the JWT.
 * `jwks_uri`
     * OPTIONAL.
 URL string referencing the JWT Issuer's JSON Web Key (JWK) Set [@RFC7517] document which contains the JWT Issuer's public keys.
 The value of